This page is part of © FOTW Flags Of The World website

 Presentation of Fréjus

-The town of Fréjus (35,000 inhabitants) is located in the lower valley of river Argens, which separates the mountains of Maures and Esterel.
+The town of Fréjus (57,082 inhabitants in 2021; 10,227 ha) is located in the lower valley of river Argens, which separates the mountains of Maures and Esterel.
 The center of the city is now 1,500 m away from the Mediterraean Sea, but there is a sea resort named Fréjus-Plage (Fréjus-Beach).

 Fréjus was in the Roman times Forum Julii, probably founded by Julius Caesar in 49 BC.
 The town became an important military harbour in 39 BC, when Octave (later Emperor Augustus) set up there an arsenal where rapid and light galleys were built and crews trained to fight.
 The galleys helped him to defeat the heavy and slow galleys of Anthony and Cleopatra during the Actium battle.
 The city was then renamed Colonia Octavanorum.
 The amphitheater and parts of the theater, aqueducts and city walls have been preserved until now.